BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 >There is something stony in a work of architecture, wooden in a carving, colored in a painting, spoken in a linguistic work, sonorous in a musical composition. -- Martin Heidegger

-This quote perfectly mimics Luhmann's view that artworks reveals the difference between *form* (building) and *medium* (stone).
+This quote perfectly mimics Luhmann's view that artworks reveal the difference between *form* (building) and *medium* (stone).
 In my view, great artworks reveal a (mystical) truth that is unexplainable; these works let us question without ever coming to a final conclusion.
+They present an internal logic that is alien to our world.
 They escape language or any other abstraction or symbolic representation but give the observer the possbility to make sense of their internal structure.
 Any analysis or critique has to be incomplete and shallow of what the artwork is.
-Therefore, if the *essence of technology* is *enframing* (Gestell) (with the human subject at its center) then the *essence of art* might be the opposite.
+Therefore, if the *essence of technology* is *enframing* (Gestell) then the *essence of art* might be the opposite.
 It might be that which can not be *enframed* and which is able to unconceal a new *horizon of possibilities*.
 In fact, Heidegger argues in his essay *The Origin of the Work of Art* {cite}`heidegger:1950` that

 >to be a work [of art] means to set up a world. -- Martin Heidegger

-In other words, *setting up of a world* is one of the essential feature of the *Being of the work of art*.
+In other words, *setting up a world* is one of the essential feature of the *Being of the work of art*.
 This is close to Luhmann's view when he says that art forms its medium to create a contingent alternative version of reality.

 But what does Heidegger mean by that?